-Support Saugeen Ojibway Nation's right to consent on a MAJOR NUCLEAR PROJECT
+Support Saugeen Ojibway Nation's right to prior consent on a major nuclear project

-We, as members of the Saugeen Ojibway Nation (SON), the collective of the Chippewas of Nawash Unceded First Nation and the Chippewas of Saugeen First Nation, request that the Crown recognize our Indigenous nation’s right to Free, Prior and Informed Consent on Bruce Power’s proposed Major Component Replacement (MCR) Project.
-And we look to our members, leaders and allies to show your support for this cause.
+First Nations have the right to free, prior and informed consent to developments on our lands and waters.
+As members of the Saugeen Ojibway Nation (SON), the collective of the Chippewas of Nawash Unceded First Nation and the Chippewas of Saugeen First Nation, we request that the Canadian Nuclear Safety Commission recognize our indigenous nation’s right to Free, Prior and Informed Consent (FPIC) on Bruce Power’s proposed Major Component Replacement (MCR) Project.
+We look to you, members, leaders and allies to show your support for this cause.

 Today: Biidaabinokwe and Waasekom is counting on you